jyothirmyeB/test_magicbricks/README.md

 MagicBricks Automation Testing Framework Using Java Selenium

 This Project automates functional testing of the MagicBricks Website using Java, Selenium WebDriver, Cucumber (BDD), and TestNG.
-It demonstrates the behavior-driven development (BDD) testing with reporting and browser support.
+It demonstrates the behavior-driven development (BDD) testing with reporting.

 Tech Stack